ipfs-shipyard/ecosystem-directory/README.md

 # Boilerplate Ecosystem Directory

-Interactive ecosystem directory and showcase meant to be cloned
+This is the Shipyard repo for the Interactive Ecosystem Directory and Showcase.
+This is an abstracted repo, intended to be cloned and re-used.
+It is builds into a static site with VueJS and Nuxt.

-**Just want to add a new project to the IPFS ecosystem directory?
-[Use this form](https://airtable.com/shrjwvk9pAeAk0Ci7).**
+**Just want to add a new project to an existing directory?
+Use these links**
+- [Form](https://airtable.com/shrjwvk9pAeAk0Ci7) to add a new project to the [IPFS Ecosystem Directory](https://ecosystem.ipfs.io/)**
+- [Form](https://airtable.com/shrurjLTEsPeNW2Db) to add a new project to the [Filecoin Ecosystem Directory](https://ecosystem.filecoin.io/)**

+> _Note: The workflows and docs below contain IPFS-specific links, examples and procedures, but also generally apply to any instantiation of this Ecosystem app._

 ***